-Here is your complete DIY travel guide to Botanical Garden Baguio City, one of the city’s premium eco-tourism destination!
+Here is your complete DIY travel guide to Botanical Garden, one of the rustic getaways in Baguio City!

 I’ve been visiting Baguio City since I was a kid and at that time, I could easily pose Burnham Park as my favorite.
 Ask people my own age at that time and they would more likely say the same thing.
 After all, it has almost all childhood fun activities you could think of such as biking, boating, skating, and games.